 Triage, Consultation, and Case Management

 Starting in September, interns will have the opportunity to work directly with our Triage, Consultation, and Case Management (TCC) Team.
 Interns are an integral member of CaPS staff, hence for four hours every week, interns provide emergency services/walk-in services to students in crisis.
-After the orientation to the TCC services, supervision of this experience will be provided by seasoned TCC clinician (1 hr/week) and Assistant Director of Triage, Case Management, and Consultation.
+Supervision of this experience will be provided by seasoned TCC clinician and Assistant Director of Triage, Case Management, and Consultation.

 Interns are expected participate in outreach activities at CaPS throughout the training year.
 At the beginning of the training years, interns will be trained to provide assigned outreach activities via an apprenticeship model.
-Additionally, interns are expected to participate in at least three outreach programs per semester.
-Interns may engage in the development of outreach programming and be involved in the coordination of outreach requests from the university community.
-Due to the fluctuating nature of outreach requests, consultation and supervision with the Outreach Coordinator will occur on an ad hoc basis after the general orientation to the Outreach program.
+Additionally, interns are expected to participate in at least three outreach programs per semester, in addition to developing an outreach project before the end of the training year.
+Interns may be involved in the coordination of outreach requests from the university community.
+Due to the fluctuating nature of outreach requests, consultation and supervision with the Outreach Coordinator will occur one monthly and on an ad hoc basis.

 Interns are oriented to the Group program at CaPS and assessed for fit and interests in providing Group Therapy.
 Much like other components of clinical activities, interns’ training and development in the area of Group Therapy follows an apprenticeship model with scaffolding support by their group supervisor, who usually co-lead the assigned Group with the intern.
 While interns may initially join a pre-established group, there are opportunity for interns to create and lead a group of their specific interests and expertise at the later portion of the training year.